sankargorthi/Grunt-CoffeeScript-Backbone-SASS-Boilerplate/README.md

 ## Pre commit checks
 --------------------

-    TODO: Add task to do precommit checks
+    TODO: Add task to do pre-commit checks

 ## Clean your repo
 ------------------
-To remove generated files and the dist folder
+To remove generated files and the `dist` folder

     grunt clean